AGhost-7/slipway/README.md

 - Maps your `~/workspace` directory into the container (can be overriden).
 - Sets the timezone to match the host
 - Sets your gitignore to match the host
+- Maps credentials files for certain package managers to the container (yarn, cargo, etc).

 ## Getting Started
 Install slipway: